Bootstrap's components

 For the components which do not have various pre-defined styles, Bootstrap provides

 other toolsets for customization.
-They are called utilities
+They are called utilities or helper classes.

 You can find the utilities menu below the components menu on the left sidebar.